mdancho84/mdancho84.github.io/_posts/2023-08-06-tables-in-r-from-excel.md

 image_preview: "/assets/065_tables_in_r_thumb_2.jpg"

 ---
 Did you know that you can make RIDICULOUS tables in R (from Excel)?
 You can.
 And in this free R-tip, I share a real case study where I made the working `R` code for my financial cash flow statement table.
-I converted it from Excel Spreadsheet into a format pubilication-ready table for an Accounting Report containing financial statements.
+I converted it from Excel Spreadsheet into a pubilication-ready table for an Accounting Report containing financial statements.

 ### Table of Contents